DualBrain/gotBASIC/alphabetical.md

   - [QBX](https://github.com/logiclrd/QBX)
   - [QuickBASIC Clone (Unfinished)](qbc.md)
   - [QuickBasic compiler clone](qbc.md): Stated purpose is to provide tools for running Quick BASIC programs in Linux and other non-MS-DOS-environments.
+  - [WebQB](https://webqb.org/): Classic qbasic in the browser - with a lot of "set dressing" providing that Windows 3.1 experience.
 - [Quite BASIC](https://www.quitebasic.com/)

 ### R